 - Platelet count

-- Tourniquet test (causes petechiae to form below the tourniquet)
+- Tourniquet test (causes blood patches to form below the tourniquet)

 - X-ray of the chest (may show buildup of fluid in the lungs and chest)

 Treatment of Dengue hemorrhagic fever

-Because Dengue hemorrhagic fever is caused by a virus for which there is no known cure or vaccine, the only treatment is to treat the symptoms.
+Because dengue hemorrhagic fever is caused by a virus for which there is no known cure or vaccine, the only treatment is to treat the symptoms.
+These treatments may include:

-- A transfusion of fresh blood or platelets can correct bleeding problems
+- A transfusion of fresh blood or platelets to correct bleeding problems

-- Intravenous (IV) fluids and electrolytes are also used to correct electrolyte imbalances
+- Intravenous (IV) fluids and electrolytes to correct electrolyte imbalances

-- Oxygen therapy may be needed to treat abnormally low blood oxygen
+- Oxygen therapy to treat abnormally low blood oxygen

-- Rehydration with intravenous (IV) fluids is often necessary to treat dehydration
+- Rehydration with intravenous (IV) fluids to treat dehydration

-- Supportive care in an intensive care unit/environment
+- Supportive care in an intensive care unit or similar setting

 - Liver damage